Concentrations within a major are listed below the major.

 As a double major, the student specializes in two of the fields Hood offers.
 At least one of these fields must be declared during the spring of the sophomore year.
 Students must identify the second major in the same manner during the spring of the junior year.
 Students should consult the appropriate department chairperson for assignment to a second adviser in the second major.

-Double majors must meet the major requirements of both departments and may apply no more than 90 credits of work in the double major to the 124 credits Hood requires for graduation.
-All courses offered within the major departments are counted in the maximum, even if the courses are not required for the major; the courses may count for requirements in both majors, but the credits can only count toward one major.
+Double majors must meet the major requirements of both departments.
+The courses may count for requirements in both majors, but the credits can only count toward one major.

 Students must confer with both advisers prior to each registration.
 In programs where there is great overlapping of requirements, a student may not double major (e.g., law and society and political science).